From Our Founder...

 Lt Col (Ret), USAF

-Vanessa Saks, Operation Lifeline Inc. co-founder, brings a wealth of experience and expertise to our organization.
+Vanessa Saks, co-founder of Operation Lifeline Inc., brings a wealth of experience and expertise to the organization.
 Her retirement from the U.S. Air Force in 2020 as a lieutenant colonel after 22 years of service is a testament to her dedication and leadership.
 Throughout her military career, Vanessa established herself as an extraordinary individual with a diverse skill set.
 She began her journey by leading the personnel section for the renowned "Triple Nickle" fighter squadron in northern Italy, showcasing her ability to manage and coordinate essential functions within a high-performing unit.
-Vanessa spent much of her career as a communication strategist providing advice and counsel to numerous high-visibility government officials, utilizing her expertise to shape effective messaging and strategic communications.
+Much of her career was spent as a communication strategist, providing counsel to numerous high-visibility government officials and using her expertise to shape effective messaging.